 Disqualification

-The Research Council of Finland’s regulations on disqualification apply to the members of the decision-making bodies (decision-makers) and to the staff of the Administration Office, but also, where applicable, to external experts.
-Regulations on disqualification aims to ensure the impartiality of the people involved in the processes.
-Depending on the reason of their disqualification, a person can be disqualified with regard to an individual application or all the applications within one funding instrument.
-Disqualification in the public sector is governed by the Administrative Procedure Act (434/2003).
+The Research Council of Finland’s regulations on disqualification apply to the members of our decision-making bodies and to the entire staff of the Administration Office, but also, where applicable, to external experts.
+The regulations on disqualification aim to ensure the impartiality of the people involved in the processes.

 Disqualification of a member of a decision-making body or an official